tymyrddin/purple/source/docs/foundations/change-management/why-change-fails.md

 "We already tried that" describes a trust deficit.
 Something similar was proposed before, nothing changed, and the team learned not to invest effort in this category of initiative.
 Overriding it produces cynicism.

 Each of these is a map of the system.
-Ignore it, and you design interventions that will be quietly dismantled.
+Ignored, it leads to interventions that get quietly dismantled.

 ## The homeostatic trap

 Organisations resist change to remain stable.
 This is not a pathology.
 It is how systems maintain themselves.
-The security team that arrives with a mandate to improve things is, from the organisation's perspective, a destabilising force.
+A security team that arrives with a mandate to improve things is, from the organisation's perspective, a destabilising force.
 The immune response is not personal.

 The trap is treating the resistance as the problem.
 The resistance is the symptom.
 The actual question is: what conditions would have to change for this organisation to be able to absorb this improvement without treating it as a threat?